 There are only two ways to get a divorce in North Carolina

 The first and most common way to obtain a North Carolina divorce is to prove a one year separation.

 The other way to obtain a North Carolina divorce is to prove incurable insanity, requiring a minimum three year separation.

-Although, it is not recommended, some people choose not to use attorneys to handle their divorce, meaning these couples decide all of the issues listed above on their own.
+Although it is not recommended, some people choose not to use attorneys to handle their divorce, meaning these couples decide all of the issues listed above on their own.
 If you have any issues relating to property distribution or claims to alimony, do not complete a divorce without consulting an attorney.
 You may choose to complete a Do-It-Yourself Divorce, but if you have any questions, please contact an attorney.